Principled Innovation® Discovery Dice Game

 The Principled Innovation® Discovery Dice Game helps teams reflect on the intentions, impact, and value of our work.

-Each of the dice represents a character domain designed to guide ethical and value-driven solutions for the innovations we create:
+Each of the dice represent a character domain designed to guide ethical and value-driven solutions for the innovations we create.

 • Maroon: Moral